TrellixVulnTeam/swahilipython_SCMU/Doc/using/cmdline.rst

 .. cmdoption:: -v

-   Print a message each time a module is initialized, showing the place (filename or built-in module) from which it is loaded.
+   Print a message each time a module is initialized, showing the place (filename or built-in module) kutoka which it is loaded.
 When given twice (:option:`!-vv`), print a message for each file that is checked for when searching for a module.
 Also provides information on module cleanup at exit.
    See also :envvar:`PYTHONVERBOSE`.